mnvtrvd/sv2fsm/README.md

 style habits, this should work.
 If there are any special requirements, I will list them below:

-- all if/else if/else statements NEED a "begin" and "end".
+- all case and conditional (if/else if/else) statements NEED a "begin" and "end".
 (I know one-liners are possible, but the parser I created isn't currently capable of doing so)
 - works with multiple always_comb blocks, but NOT multiple FSMs in the same file